nepalez/abbyy-cloud/README.md

 ```

-It returns array of prices.
 The number of items can be several thousands.
 You can specify `skip` and `take` options to take necessary items only, otherwise it will return all prices.

 Notice, though, that every single request can return no more than 1000 items.
 If you request more prices, several requests will be made one-by-one.
 Parsing all the results can be pretty slow.